baketti/Recipes-app/README.md

 It's a single-page application offering users access to vegetarian recipes from the Spoonacular API.
 With an easy-to-use and intuitive interface, users can seamlessly discover vegetarian recipes and their details: https://healthy-meals-nine.vercel.app.

 # About the project
+I implemented a single-page application using Next.js to meet the project requirements, specifically the use of libraries such as React Router DOM and Redux.
+Otherwise, I understand it was not necessary because Next.js already handles everything optimally.
+The pattern I used is useful only if it's not necessary to index the content of the website on search engines.

 A project for:
 ### Final exam for the React course of Start2Impact University!
 # Project score and feedback from  Lorenzo De Francesco, Senior Full Stack Developer.